-Washwater may seem clean.
-However, as the water flows from the sink to the sanitary sewer, the grease which was suspended in the water is deposited on the walls of the city sewer line.
+Why does grease matter?
+Water from dishwashing or cleaning may seem clean.
+However, as the water flows from the sink to the sewer, the grease that was in the water is deposited on the walls of the city sewer line.

 Grease and oily wastewater from restaurants, delicatessens, and other food service facilities clog sewer drains when disposed improperly.
 Installation of a grease removal device by each facility that generates oil, fats or grease is required by City of Boulder ordinance.